 Truckee Meadows Community College

 Truckee Meadows Community College is a two-year community college with a focus on student success, academic excellence, and access to lifelong learning.
 The school serves more than 28,000 students during any given year in both their credit and non-credit programs.
 In-state tuition and fees for the 2014-15 school year averaged out to $2,700, and students were able to pick from a total of 50 career-oriented programs.
-Some of their top programs include:
+Some of their popular programs include:

 - Associate of Applied Science in Civil Engineering